MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 ### 2. Configuration

--   In the `discord-bot/src` directory, you will find a file named `config.example.json`.
+-   In the `discord-bot` directory, you will find a file named `config.example.json`.
 -   Make a copy of this file and rename it to `config.json`.
 -   Open `config.json` and fill in the values: